kylecorry31/Trail-Sense/README.md

   - Of course!
 See the [Contributing section](#contributing) for more details - I will consider every feature request, and it will be more likely that your feature gets included if you provide some rational behind how it could benefit TS users in wilderness treks or survival situations.
 Even if your feature idea is beneficial to only a small percent of users, I may still include it (even if it is in an experimental tab, or unlockable through settings)
 - **When can I expect new releases?**
   - I will try to create a release every week or two with new features or bug fixes.
 Some features may be feature flagged (via a hidden setting) to deliver thouroughly tested features.
 Debug builds are updated as features are completed.
 I can't gaurantee this will always be the case, work/life may get in the way.
+- **The pressure graph isn't populating or is very jagged, how can I fix it?**
+    - You may need to mark Trail Sense as exempt from battery optimizations [Option 1](https://www.androidpolice.com/2020/05/30/how-to-prevent-apps-sleeping-in-the-background-on-android/) [Option 2](https://android.stackexchange.com/questions/129074/is-there-a-way-to-exclude-an-app-from-doze)

 # Support

 <table>